 - Have difficulties at school

-Even though your child’s brain is developing, your child’s temperament ( a child with a difficult temperament is very difficult for parents to manage), your mental health and their genetic loading may also impact on their emotions and behaviour causing everyone distress or anger.
+Even though your child’s brain is developing, your child’s temperament ( a child with a complex character is challenging for parents to manage), your mental health and genetic loading may also impact their emotions and behaviour causing everyone distress or anger.

-It’s hard to know when to seek help, there are many reasons why parents seek help from me a trained professional and a mum whose navigated through all the developmental stages.
-Sometimes parents attend if they feel out of control, disempowered, they have read all the parent books and tried everything but nothing works.
-Sometimes, they don’t enjoy being with their children and want to improve the relationship.
-In addition, they would like relationships with families members to improve leading to co-operation and strong connections.
-They are many ways that you can strengthen your connection, enable co-operation and feel empowered, so do contact me for a consultation
+It’s hard to know when to seek help, and there are many reasons parents seek help from me, a trained professional and a mum who navigated through all the developmental stages.
+Sometimes parents attend if they feel out of control or disempowered, they have read all the parent books and tried everything, but nothing works.
+Sometimes, they don’t enjoy being with their children and want to improve relationships.
+In addition, they would like relationships with families members to improve, leading to cooperation and strong connections.
+There are many ways to strengthen your bond, enable collaboration, and feel empowered, so do contact me for a consultation.